-There is a separate but related sanctions regime that imposes restrictions on the Company's ability to do business with those persons and entities on UN, OFAC and European Union sanctions lists.
+There is a separate but related sanctions regime that imposes restrictions on the Company's ability to do business with those persons and entities on UN and European Union sanctions lists.
 Some entries on the lists are specific to a particular person or entity and others are general financial sanctions on all persons and entities in a particular jurisdiction.
 Screening of all clients against sanctions lists in World-Check is an integral part of the Company's KYC and Client Due Diligence procedures, and is done, both, when accepting an application from a new client, and, regularly during the business relationship with the client.
-The Company's Client Acceptance Policy (CAP) stipulates that application from a client, when identified as true match on sanction list during KYC procedure, shall be rejected and no business activity shall be initiated with such client.
+The Company's Client Acceptance Policy (CAP) stipulates that application from a client, where they are identified as true match on the sanctions list during the KYC procedure, shall be rejected and no business activity shall be initiated.